Perhaps It’s Time to Consider Majors that are Sustainable in Tough Times

 FSU also offers quite a few combined bachelor’s/master’s pathway degrees which are actually two degrees interwoven.
 Some credits are shared as both undergraduate and graduate credits, but both degrees for those accepted to a program must be completed.
 Qualified students interested in pursuing a Combined Bachelor’s/Master’s or Direct-Entry Pathway should contact the respective department associated with the pathway for more information regarding specific admissions criteria and program requirements.
 FSU students normally apply to participate in a Combined Bachelor’s/Master’s Pathway in their junior or senior year as an undergraduate but may apply earlier.

 In addition to choosing a major, students may want to add some skills like mastering Photoshop, Google-drive, Zoom, data analysis, computer programming, proficiency in a second (or third) language.
 There are many certificate programs that can be done outside of college classes that can only enhance your employability.
 Increasing your knowledge escalates your value to potential employers.

 Some college majors may be changing and many are offered almost solely online.
 New ones may be added and others may disappear.
-Find out what major programs are of interest to you and how UCF school can help you decide.
-Knight advising will be most updated on any recent changes to majors and their programs.
+Find out what major programs are of interest to you and how FSU school can help you decide.
+Nole advising will be most updated on any recent changes to majors and their programs.